Looking to have a bet on some of the awards that are presented in the AFL but not sure where to start or what they are?

 The Showdown medal

 What is it?
-The Showdown medal is awarded to the player deemed best afield in the South Australian showdown between Adelaide and Port Adelaide.
+The Showdown Medal is awarded to the player deemed best afield in the South Australian derby clash between Adelaide and Port Adelaide.

 How is it awarded?
-A panel of media experts allocate the votes in a 3, 2 and 1 system.
+A panel of media experts allocate the votes in a 3-2-1 system.

 When is it awarded?
-The Showdown medal is awarded at the end of the Showdown match between Adelaide and Port Adeliade.
+The medal is awarded at the end of the Showdown match between Adelaide and Port Adelaide.